wallaceespindola/spring-boot-app-api-profiles/README.md

 # spring-boot-app-api-profiles
-Spring boot app api using profiles
+Spring boot app api using application profiles dev and test in the application.yml